top of page

 Grand Codroy Estuary

-Ramsar Wetland of International Significance Since: May 1987
+Ramsar Wetland of International Significance

 Area Protected: 8,305 acres

-Although community development has expanded over the years, the rich estuarine habitat has been maintained so that waterfowl continue to use it as a major staging, nesting and brood raising area.
+Although community development has expanded over the years, the rich estuarine habitat has been maintained so that waterfowl continue to use it as a major staging, nesting and brood-raising area.
 Local residents made a significant conservation effort in 1974 when they requested the closure of the Grand Codroy Estuary to hunting.
 Following this action, the Canadian Wildlife Service and the Newfoundland Wildlife Division made a joint request to the International Union for Conservation of Nature and Natural Resources to declare the Estuary as a site of international significance.
 On May 27, 1987 the Grand Codroy Estuary became the first wetlands area in Newfoundland and Labrador to be declared a Wetland of International Importance under the Ramsar Convention (1971).

 It is evident from the integrated efforts of so many people and organizations that the Codroy Estuary is a precious wetland area worthy of conservation.
 It is home for thousands of migratory birds during the fall and spring migration, including the endangered piping plover.
+The estuary consists of adjoining marine and intertidal habitats with an elevation no more than one meter.
+Four islands are located within the estuary, and the intertidal sandbars give way to mudflats, and is surrounded by cultivated grasslands.

 Explore the Codroy Valley